omekina/backlight-setter/README.md

 The service creates a named pipe at `/run/brightness`.

-You can write values to this named pipe.
+You can write number values to this named pipe or `inc` / `dec` for step increase / decrease.
 Any bad value is ignored.

 This service should have minimal CPU usage as it is waiting for the named pipe almost all the time.